Now some fresh pickings from the Political Grapevine:

 What's more, detainees regularly grab, punch, or assault guards through the food holes in their cell doors.
 Guards reported an average of three attacks per week between 2003 and 2005, and noted that similar attacks often occurred in waves — suggesting the prisoners coordinated their efforts.

-The New York Post is reporting that last week CBS anchor-to-be Katie Couric jumped from her seat on a Delta shuttle flight leaving Reagan National Airport — after the aircraft doors were closed – and ran up the aisle while talking on a cell phone and demanded to speak with the pilot.
+The Katie Couric jumped from her seat on a Delta shuttle flight leaving Reagan National Airport — after the aircraft doors were closed – and ran up the aisle while talking on a cell phone and demanded to speak with the pilot.

 According to witnesses who spoke to the Post — the pilot emerged from the cockpit and after hearing a plea from Ms. Couric — agreed to re-open the door to the plane so that one of Couric's CBS producers could get on.
 Passengers grumbled — but Delta insists Couric got no special treatment.